AndroidModLoader/JPatch/README.md

  - Remove stupid specular from peds
  - Include objects in checks of FindGroundZ functions (may fix opcode 02CE after using 0107)
  - Automatical streaming memory buff if not enough for the game
- - Fixed (probably?) an annoying glitch with colorpicker in Tenderfender
+ - Fixed an annoying glitch with colorpicker in Tenderfender
  - ImprovedStreaming: Preload LODs (causes the game to freeze for a few seconds)
  - ImprovedStreaming: Preload animations (disabled by default)
  - ImprovedStreaming: Unloading of unused entities